-Purpose Forces an exception regardless of the value of the A, I, or F bits in the

-Current Program Status Register (CPSR).

-Usage constraints The VCR is:

-• only accessible in Secure state.
+Purpose Forces an exception regardless of the value of the A, I, or F bits in the Current Program Status Register (CPSR).
+Usage constraints The VCR is:only accessible in privileged modesonly accessible in Secure state.
+Configurations Available in all configurations.
+Attributes See the register summary in Table 4-10 on page 4-15.